 We recently completed a project collaboration with Athens Church located in Athens, Georgia.
-During a three year planning period, Bradfield, Richards, Rhodes & Associates Architects Inc. worked with the Athens Church team and Equip Studio of Greenville, SC to master plan, redesign, and rebuild a dilapidated strip mall while using some fun, re-purposed items along the way.
+During a three year planning period, Bradfield, Richards, Rhodes & Associates Architects Inc. worked with the Athens Church team and Equip Studio of Greenville, SC to master the plan, redesign, and rebuild a dilapidated strip mall while using some fun, re-purposed items along the way.
 The new design ensures flexibility of current space and prepares the church for their inevitable future growth.

 The Architectural Project: A Complete Building Renovation (Athens Church)